 Table A. Description of Levels of Evidence Evidence Category Sources of Evidence Definition A Randomized controlled trials (RCTs).
 Rich body of data.
 Evidence is from endpoints of well designed RCTs that provide a consistent pattern of findings in the population for which the recommendation is made.
-Category A requires substantial numbers of studies involving substantial numbers of participants. В Randomized controlled trials (RCTs).
+Category A requires substantial numbers of studies involving substantial nur of participants. В Randomized controlled trials (RCTs).
 Limited body of data.
-Evidence is from endpoints of intervention studies that include only a limited number of patients, posthoc or subgroup analysis of RCTs, or meta-analysis of RCTs.
-In general, Category B pertains when few randomized trials exist, they are small in size, they were undertaken in a population that differs from the target population of the recom- mendation, or the results are somewhat inconsistent.
-C Nonrandomized trials.
+Evidence is from endpoints of intervention studies that include only a limited number of patients, posthoc or subgroup analysis of RCTs, or meta-analysis RCTs.
+In general, Category B pertains when few randomized trials exist, they small in size, they were under-taken in a population that differs from the targ population of the recommendation, or the results are somewhat inconsistent С Nonrandomized trials.
 Observational studies.
-Evidence is from outcomes of uncontrolled or nonrandomized trials or from observational studies.
-D Panel consensus judgment.
-This category is used only in cases where the provision of some guidance was deemed valuable but the clinical literature addressing the subject was insufficient to justify placement in one of the other categories.
-The Panel Consensus is based on clinical experience or knowledge that does not meet the above-listed criteria.
+Evidence is from outcomes of uncontrolled or non-randomized trials or from observational studies.
+D Panel consensus judg- ment.
+This category is used only in cases where the provision of some guidance we deemed valuable but the clinical literature addressing the subject was insuff to justify placement in one of the other categories.
+The Panel Consensus is based on clinical experience or knowledge that does not meet the above list criteria.
+RICHER on the second of the second of